 Check out the boutique Hotel Murano, a beautiful modern hotel featuring curated glass art throughout the hotel.
 Not only is there a huge Murano glass chandelier in the lobby, there is art on every one of the 25 floors.
 As I rode the elevator one morning I was surprised when the doors opened and I was faced with a wall of glass art breasts.
 Each floor is different!

 The hotel showcases a unique collection of glass art made in the 21st-century.
 The art is a blend of specially commissioned works and others acquired from artists’ studios and galleries.
-45 artists from 12 countries on five continents (Asia, Australia, Europe, South and North America) are represented throughout public and private spaces in the building.
-The vessels, sculptures, prints and drawings in the collection are joined by custom-designed functional handmade objects and installations that assemble into a sparkling and stylish modern hotel environment.
+45 artists from 12 countries on five continents (Asia, Australia, Europe, South, and North America) are represented throughout the public and private spaces in the building.
+The vessels, sculptures, prints, and drawings in the collection are joined by custom-designed functional handmade objects and installations that assemble into a sparkling and stylish modern hotel environment.

 Hotel Murano, adjacent to the convention center, provides an ideal location for exploring the art glass of Tacoma.
 You can walk to four of our glass art sites from the hotel (the hotel is #1).
 Just ask the staff which way to go or pick up a walking map.